webaware/easy-digital-downloads-free-link/readme.txt

 Yes, there are templates.
 Look in the templates folder of the plugin.
 There's also a filter hook, `edd_free_link_template`, if you want finer control over which template is used.

+== Screenshots ==

+1. Download button on a free download
+2. Download icon on Shop Front theme home page

 == Changelog ==

 = 1.0.1 [2014-05-28] =